halimah999/java_overview/README.md

 > - embedded systems programming that is quite different than traditional programming as it requires low-level system access and as low usage of resources as possible.

 > 2. **plugins system:**
-> is a software component that adds a specific feature to an existing computer program.
-When a program supports plug-ins, it enables customization.<br>
+> -  is a software component that adds a specific feature to an existing computer program.
+When a program supports plug-ins, it enables customization.
->
-> Applications may support plug-ins to:
+> -  Applications may support plug-ins to:
 >
     > - enable third-party developers to extend an application
     > - support easily adding new features
     > - reduce the size of an application by not loading unused features
     > - separate source code from an application because of incompatible software licenses.

 - C and C++ are a bit lower level and more complex to use, they are generally only popular in systems programming or anywhere where high levels of optimization are important.
 -